Diamond-Dan/Sprite_Gen/README.md

 s key saves the xml with out generating
 g key removes the grid
 click the numbers on the right to change the RGB color palette
 click the size number to change the size of the paint brush

+crtl+z undos

+e sets the sotware into erase mode

 Known issues: